 You can use the Question History to verify that the saved questions are sent according to the reissue interval you have configured.

 Specify a number and unit for the reissue interval: Minutes, Hours, Days.

 Note: If you specify a reissue interval of 8 hours, the system reissues the saved question exactly every 8 hours, regardless of time changes due to daylight savings time.

 This option is displayed for users with the Administrator or Content Administrator roles only.
 The purpose is to enable an advanced user to curate the configuration for other users.
 Defaults are commonly understood as good choices.
 When this option is selected, the administrator's choices populate the initial defaults shown for subsequent users.

 The subsequent users are free to modify the settings.
 When a non-admin user modifies the settings, their choices are preserved and will persist even when another administrator subsequently changes the default preferences.

 Note: When an Administrator or Content Administrator makes changes, it does change the settings for all other Administrator or Content Administrator users.
 This design forces administrators to be on the same page regarding the best default settings.

 |Make this question available for drilldown||Include in the Select Drilldown Question dialog box Saved Questions tab.|

-This option is displayed when the question is a counting question that has exactly one sensor.
-It can be enabled only in the New Saved Question form, not the Edit Saved Question form.
+The non-counting question option is displayed when the question is a counting question that has exactly one sensor in the select clause.
+The non-counting question option can be configured only in the New Saved Question form, not the Edit Saved Question form.